 1. Digitize Commonly Used Paperwork

 To begin, start with something that you use on a daily basis.
 Maybe it’s a work order, inspection or a timesheet.
-Many solutions have a drag and drop builder to customize the app, so it collects the data you want and even creates a PDF output that shows the information laid out just like it has always looked.
+Many solutions, like Jotform’s automated approval process, have a drag and drop builder to customize forms, so it collects the data you want.
 Commonly used content can also be automatically digitized, which can save time in the long run.
 Users can simply take a photo of a work order, for example, and send it in.
 They’ll receive a digitized copy back, which can be reused time and again.
 Many digital transformation solutions also include thousands of pre-built templates that can be tailored for any business need.

 2. Think About the Information You Need and Want